 Do you feel like the term “crowdsourcing” is used in so many different situations that it has become more of a buzzword than a tool that companies can rely on?

 We get it.
 Crowdsourcing is used in various ways because it enables the outsourcing of activities or expertise to crowds of individuals.
 That means there can be as many different types of crowdsourcing as there are needs for collaboration between people.
 And crowdsourcing doesn’t benefit individuals only; businesses can use it for many other purposes.
 Think about it; one of the first crowdsourcing platforms was Wikipedia.
-Now, we’re using crowdsourcing to fund businesses, help with product innovation; or even solve problems – eg. through specific ‘problem-solving’ open innovation platforms!
+Now, we’re using crowdsourcing to fund businesses, help with product innovation; or even solve problems – a recent example of crowdsourcing activity is the creation of specific ‘problem-solving’ open innovation platforms!

 Simply put, crowdsourcing refers to generating knowledge, goods or services at a large scale and at low costs using a population of individuals (or crowdsourcers) who are connected and linked together through the Internet.